Title

 Guidelines established for the selection of honor students in secondary schools mandate criteria for academic performance and co-curricular involvement, ensuring recognition of exemplary graduating students starting in the 1992-1993 school year.

-Final selection and announcement should be made not earlier than 30 days nor later than 15 days before the commencement exercises or graduation rites.
+Final selection and announcement should be made not earlier than thirty (30) days nor later than fifteen (15) days before the commencement exercises or graduation rites.

-No, protests filed 10 days before the commencement exercises shall not be entertained.
+Protests filed ten (10) days before the commencement exercises shall not be entertained.

-It is based on the general average of grades for the last two years (third and fourth years), with final grades in the fourth year completed before the last three weeks of the school year.
+It is based on the general average of the grades of the graduating student in the last two years (third and fourth years).
+Final grades in the fourth year should be completed before the last three weeks of the school year and based on the work done during the last grading period; then ranks are assigned and the rank is multiplied by 7.

-Students are ranked based on weighted ranks from academic excellence (weighted by 7) and co-curricular activities (weighted by 3), with the lowest combined weighted rank indicating the highest honor.
+Final weighted ranks are obtained by adding the weighted ranks from academic excellence (weighted by 7) and co-curricular performance (weighted by 3), then ranking the sums from the lowest to the highest to determine order of awards.

 Analyze Cases Smarter, Faster